GDPR in Customer

 How do companies and organizations cope with the EU General Data Protection Regulation (GDPR) in the meantime?

-An interim balance sheet after about one year of EU GDPR
+An interim balance sheet after more than a year of EU GDPR

 The EU GDPR is effective in all EU member states after a transitional period of two years since May 2018.
 It was clear from the outset that the new rules will be a challenge for some companies and organizations.
 After about a year, the result looks partly worrying, as various studies show.
 Small and medium-sized enterprises in particular are still lagging behind.
 Some of them are far from complying with the new rules.

 Aims and contents of the General Data Protection Regulation

 The aim of the GDPR is to strengthen the fundamental freedoms and rights of natural persons and the protection of personal data through a uniform data protection standard in the EU.
 It contains 99 articles, which are fully explained in 173 recitals.
 This includes, among other things:

 - Principles and legalities of data processing